Who we are.

 - Running a training environment where people learn on real projects

-- Starting with RadAIx — a concrete problem in the sector that needs it most
+- Starting with RadiAIx — a concrete problem in the sector that needs it most

 We work closely with every organization we take on.